-The OE will be under a legal obligation to register on the OE Register by 31 January 2023 (or qualify for exemption).
+The OE was under a legal obligation to register on the OE Register by 31 January 2023 (or qualify for exemption).
+This obligation did not apply where the OE had become registered proprietor of the qualifying estate pursuant to an application to the Land Registry lodged before 1 January 1999.